antonmedv/codejar/README.md

     - Note: use css rule `tab-size` to customize size.
   - `identOn: RegExp` allows auto indent rule to be customized.
 Default `{$`
     - Auto-tab if the text before cursor match the given regex while pressing Enter.
+  - `spellcheck: boolean` enables spellchecking on the editor.
+Default `false`

 ```js
 let options = {